Lisbon Trams Part One:

 Tram 720 is reserved for the museum and so is not used currently whilst in 2009, tram 742 was out of service.

 These are the new numbers for 45 remodelled trams drawn from 221-282 series and from 701-724, but also including 415 and 483.
 (See Part Two of the Lisbon Trams page for details).
-The remodelados were introduced in July 1995 but are actually all older Standard cars from the 1930s, rather than the more modern lightweight vehicles of the 736 series as the Standards were of stronger original construction and had not generally been worn-out by use on the more hilly routes.
-They have two Skoda motors and have been generally upgraded to give a smoother journey, whilst retaining traditional tourist appeal.
+The remodelados were introduced in July 1995 but are actually all older Standard cars from the 1930s, rather than the more modern lightweight vehicles of the 736 series.
+They were chosen for remodelling as the Standards were of stronger original construction and had not generally been worn-out by use on the more hilly routes.
+Nowadays, they have two Skoda motors and have been generally upgraded to give a smoother journey, whilst retaining traditional tourist appeal.
 They have only 20 seats but space for 38 standing.
 All are unidirectional and have both trolley poles (for the narrower streets) and pantographs fitted.
 Their size is 8.382m by 2.378m.

 Above: Remodelados queue up in Praça do Comércio in summer 2005, awaiting an influx of tourists on an organised tour from a visiting cruise ship.
 Note the fitting of trolley poles as well as pantographs to each vehicle.
 Trolley poles are needed for the more restricted and steeper routes.

-These were initially red, white and gold-liveried trams, fitted with Providence lifeguards which operated the tourist routes, the 'Circuito das Colinas' ('Hilly-route Circular') which passes through the steep and tortuous streets of the Alfama district from the Praça do Comércio, via Martim Moniz, to Estrela and back.
-Their interiors have been retro-converted to an approximation of early 20th-century fittings.
+When first introduced as tourist trams, these "hisoric" cars were initially turned out in an attractive red, white and gold-livery, fitted with Providence lifeguards which operated the tourist routes.
+These routes started with what is now marketed as the 'Circuito das Colinas' ('Hilly-route Circular') which passes through the steep and tortuous streets of the Alfama district from the Praça do Comércio, via Martim Moniz, to Estrela and back.
+The tour-trams' interiors have been retro-converted to an approximation of early 20th-century fittings.
 One of these vehicles is seen in the accompanying photograph, in the Estrela turning loop.
-This journey can be duplicated by service vehicles on routes 28 and 25 for much less outlay but with the tourist trams you are guaranteed a seat and get a commentary.
-Also, service tram 28 is often very crowded.
+This journey can be duplicated by normal service vehicles on routes 28 and 25 for much less outlay but with the tourist trams you are guaranteed a seat and get a commentary.
+Also, service tram 28, in particular, is often very crowded.

-Sadly the tourist trams (now run as part of the Carris "Yellow Bus" operation) have now (2016) been repainted in either a cardinal red or in green.
-Those in red are now badged in English as "Lisbon Historical Premium Tramcars" in what appears to be an appeal to the North American tourist market.
-This runs all year every half hour (2016).
-Starting at Praça do Comércio, it travels via Praça da Figueira, Martim Moniz, Graça, Portas do Sol, Sé, Conceição, Camões, Estrela and back to Praça do Comércio and takes approx. 90 minutes at a cost of 19 euros for adults, half-price for children.
+Sadly the tourist trams, (now run as part of the "Carristur" operation), since at least 2016, have been repainted in either a bogus livery of cardinal red or bottle green.
+Those in red were re-badged in English as "Lisbon Historical Premium Tramcars" in what appears to be an appeal to the anglophone tourist market.
+Serices run from Praça do Comércio, via Praça da Figueira, Martim Moniz, Graça, Portas do Sol, Sé, Conceição, Camões, Estrela and back to Praça do Comércio and the journey takes approx. 90 minutes at a cost of 20 euros for adults, half-price for children (2019).

 For details of the Carris museum fleet, housed at Santo Amaro, visit the Museum Page.